From BR Bullpen

 Snider led the NL with 136 runs batted in in 1955, and Brooklyn reached the World Series yet again.
 In the Fall Classic, he hit a team-high .320 and clubbed 4 homers as the Dodgers finally captured a championship by defeating the Yankees in seven games.
 The next year, he hit 43 home runs to win the National League crown, but his team fell to the Yankees in the World Series for the fourth time in eight years.

-The Dodgers moved to Los Angeles, CA and the cavernous Los Angeles Memorial Coliseum in 1958, and Snider went along with them.
-There is a tendency to think that he played poorly once he got to L.A., but his Adjusted OPS scores show decent years after the move.
-However, in his first year in Southern California, his home run total dropped to 15.
-He bounced back with 23 round-trippers in 1959, and the Dodgers captured the NL pennant.
+The Dodgers moved to Los Angeles, California and the cavernous Los Angeles Memorial Coliseum in 1958, and Snider went along with them.
+Between his age and the unusual configuration of the Coliseum for baseball he wasn't the "Boys of Summer" Duke Snider anymore, his Adjusted OPS scores show decent years after the move.
+In his first year in Southern California his home run total dropped to 15, but he bounced back with 23 round-trippers in 1959 and the Dodgers captured the NL pennant.
 That October, his playing time was limited by a knee injury, but he still managed to hit a home run in Game Six as Los Angeles defeated the Chicago White Sox.

-Still slowed by injuries, Snider platooned with Ron Fairly the next two summers.
-In 1960, he hit just .243 but nevertheless had a .366 on-base percentage and a .519 slugging percentage.
-His contract was purchased by the New York Mets prior to the 1963 campaign, and after a year with the club, he moved on to the San Francisco Giants in 1964, batting just .210 with 4 home runs in his final big league campaign.
+Slowed further by injuries, Snider platooned with Ron Fairly the next two summers.
+In 1960, he hit just .243 but with still respectable .366 on-base and .519 slugging percentages.
+He returned to New York the next season when his contract was purchased by the New York Mets prior to the 1963 campaign.
+After an unremarkable year with the club, he moved on to the San Francisco Giants in 1964, batting just .210 with 4 home runs in his final big league campaign.

 Duke and Jackie